aarushi115/book_crew_project/README.md

     Output ONLY the JSON array, nothing else.
 ```

-Without this, Llama may return prose instead of parseable JSON, triggering the fallback single-chapter stub.
+Without this, the model may return prose instead of parseable JSON, triggering the fallback single-chapter stub.

 ---

 ## 🙏 Acknowledgements

 - [CrewAI](https://github.com/joaomdmoura/crewAI) for the multi-agent framework
-- [Groq](https://groq.com) for blazing-fast free-tier LLM inference
+- [Google Gemini](https://ai.google.dev) for fast, low-cost LLM inference
 - [SerperDev](https://serper.dev) for live web search